dataprofessor/assemblyai/README.md

 🍿 Watch tutorial video https://youtu.be/RWBSd4Vh-90

+### 3. Build a YouTube AI assistant in Python that speaks 32 languages

+In this tutorial, you'll learn how to build a powerful multilingual YouTube AI assistant using Python!
+Briefly, I'll show you step-by-step how to code a Python workflow that can extract audio from a video, transcribe it, use LLM to generate a summary of key points and finally synthesize natural sounding speech in up to 32 different languages.

+🍿 Watch tutorial video (To be released)

 ## 🛠️ Tech stack
 - yt-dlp - Command-line audio/video downloader
 - AssemblyAI - Audio processing and analysis